Doubtful Baptisms—the need for conditional sacraments

 Is there a problem with your baptism?

-If you think that you or someone you know was baptised in a defective manner, then take action.
-Take a look at this essay on conditional baptism, and speak to a traditional Catholic priest.
+If you think that you or someone you know was baptised in a defective manner, then take action and speak to a traditional Catholic priest.

 HELP KEEP THE WM REVIEW ONLINE!